GrowGardens.ai

 Planting calendar

-May Planting Guide for Seattle, WA: Raised Beds, Containers, and In-Ground Gardens
+May Planting Guide for Seattle, WA: Raised Beds, Containers & In-Ground Gardens

-May in Seattle is ideal for planting warm-season vegetables and herbs in raised beds, containers, and in-ground gardens.
-With frost risk mostly passed, you can confidently plant tomatoes, peppers, and beans outdoors.
-Continue starting heat-loving crops indoors if needed and prepare for summer growth.
+May in Seattle is ideal for planting warm-season vegetables and flowers in raised beds, containers, and in-ground gardens.
+With frost risk mostly passed, you can safely transplant seedlings and sow seeds directly outdoors.
+Focus on crops that thrive in mild, temperate conditions.

 Plant now (quick list)